Pramit316/Lung-Cancer-Prediction-AI/README.md

    pip install notebook
    ```

-2. **Open the Notebook**: Once Jupyter Notebook is installed, navigate to the directory where `Diabetes_Analysis.ipynb` is located using your command line or terminal.
+2. **Open the Notebook**: Once Jupyter Notebook is installed, navigate to the directory where `lung_cancer_analysis.ipynb` is located using your command line or terminal.

 3. **Start Jupyter Notebook**: Run the following command to start the Jupyter Notebook server:
    ```bash